samokhvalenko/ionic-plugin-deeplinks/README.md

-# Community Maintained

-This plugin is being maintained by the Ionic community.
-Interested in helping?
-Message `max` on ionic worldwide slack.
+# This is a fork and will not be 100% maintained

 Another great solution for deep links for Ionic is the Branch Metrics plugin: [https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking](https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking)